Taylor Swift establishes her independence with ‘Fearless’

 To the naked eye, this album may seem to not have many layers, especially as most of the music has already existed in the industry for more than a decade.
 Though, as this is Swift’s first step towards reclaiming her old music and making it her own, there is plenty of meaning behind the album.
 Along with that, the addition of “From the Vault” tracks add something new to give even more incentive to want to listen.
 All on top of the easter eggs Swift left behind in some of the songs, whether that be small lyric changes or even lyrical connections to other songs.
 “Fearless” may be something someone has heard before, but “Fearless (Taylor’s Version)” made it her own in the best way possible.

 Hi!
-I’m Lindsay Steinberg and I’m a junior.
-I’m a Sports Editor for The Talon and this will be my first year on the paper.
-This year I’m hoping...
+I’m Lindsay Steinberg and I’m a senior.
+I’m a Copy Chief for The Talon and this is my second year on the paper.
+Personally, I joined The Talon...